ajtran303/enumerable_hexagrams/README.md

 This project provides a concrete example to practice navigating and manipulating data structures.

+## How to Setup:

+Clone down this repo:

+`$ git clone git@github.com:ajtran303/enumerable_hexagrams.git
+`

+If you don't already have it, install MiniTest and awesome_print:

+`$ gem install minitest`

+`$ gem install awesome_print`

-## How to start:
+## How to Start:

-First, look through the data set (see: "What's in that util folder?" below).
+First, explore the data:

+`$ ruby util/hexagrams.rb`

-As you are exploring the data, imagine what kind of information you want to retrieve.
+As you are exploring, start imagining what kind of information you want to retrieve.

-Come up with your own "word problem" to solve as a "coding problem."
+Try to come up with your own "word problem" to solve as a "coding problem."

 By thinking this way, you can come up with your own interaction patterns to explore the hexagrams and practice using your nested collections skills.